PhilipStubbs/Python-Projects/README.md

-This Repo has a collection of my Python projects
+This Repo has a collection of my personal Python projects